opencv/opencv/doc/tutorials/dnn/dnn_pytorch_tf_classification/pytorch_cls_model_conversion_tutorial.md

 input_blob[0] /= np.asarray(std, dtype=np.float32).reshape(3, 1, 1)
 ```

-In this step we read the image and prepare model input with [``cv2.dnn.blobFromImage``](https://docs.opencv.org/4.3.0/d6/d0f/group__dnn.html#ga29f34df9376379a603acd8df581ac8d7) function, which returns 4-dimensional blob.
+In this step we read the image and prepare model input with cv.dnn.blobFromImage function, which returns 4-dimensional blob.
-It should be noted that firstly in ``cv2.dnn.blobFromImage`` mean value is subtracted and only then pixel values are multiplied by scale.
+It should be noted that firstly in cv.dnn.blobFromImage mean value is subtracted and only then pixel values are multiplied by scale.
 Thus, ``mean`` is multiplied by ``255.0`` to reproduce the original image preprocessing order:

 ```python
 img /= 255.0